 If refractory coeliac disease is suspected, it's likely you'll be referred for a series of tests to make sure your symptoms are not being caused by another condition.

 If no other cause can be found and the diagnosis is confirmed, you'll be referred to a specialist.
-Treatment options include steroid medicine, such as prednisolone, which help block the harmful effects of the immune system.
+Treatment options include steroid medicine, such as prednisolone, or immunosuppressant medicine, which help block the harmful effects of the immune system.